🎉 BOOK A FREE CONSULTATION NOW 🎉

 Let’s reverse-engineer the situation.
 Picture this: you’re in court arguing over the validity of the prenup.
 The non-English speaking partner challenged the agreement on the grounds that they did not understand what they were signing.
 The court will then look at the situation surrounding the creation and execution of the prenup.
 Was it translated?
 By who?
 Did the non-English speaker have a translator?
 A Spanish-speaking lawyer?
 What was the situation?
 All of these factors may come into play when determining whether or not a prenup is enforceable.
 Essentially, a court is looking at the situation to gauge whether the person really understood the terms or not.

-Does the Spanish-speaking partner need a translator?
+Question: Does the Spanish-speaking partner need a translator?

-Again, yes, having a translator is akin to having a certified legal translator translating the document.
-However, a translator will simply be word-for-word translating the document, but not necessarily explaining the terms and their impact.
-You can sit there and translate “waive alimony” to Spanish, but what does that really mean?
-The best route would be to find a Spanish speaking prenup attorney (and if you are in Florida, you can reach out to Spanish-speaking Prenup Attorney Adalbert Martinez), to not only translate the agreement, but explain what the terms mean, as well.
+Again, yes, having a certified legal translator is always recommended for someone who doesn’t speak English.
+A translator will generally translate the document word-for-word, but not always explain the terms and their impact.
+You can sit there and translate “waive alimony” to Spanish with Google Translate, but what does that really mean?
+The best route would be to find a Spanish-speaking prenup attorney, which we have available through HelloPrenup in select states, though it’s not a requirement.

 It’s not typically required, but it can be a prudent decision to do so.
 In other words, there is typically no hard and fast requirement to sign off on two different versions of the same contract, but it can be useful as evidence if the non-English speaker ever tries to claim they didn’t understand.
 For example, the Spanish speaker has less of an argument that they didn’t have an understanding of the prenup if they literally signed off on the agreement with the terms translated properly into their native tongue.